Seagate/cortx-test/README.md

 # cortx-test
-CORTX-TEST is a repository for multiple automation projects developed for CORTX (QSG Ref: https://github.com/Seagate/cortx/blob/main/README.md#get-started) and supported solutions/systems.
+CORTX-TEST is a repository for multiple automation projects developed for testing [CORTX](https://github.com/Seagate/cortx/blob/main/README.md#get-started) and supported solutions/systems.
+These frameworks are reusable for any opensource object stores with minimal configurations.

 It is logically divided into following components:
-	*	Test Automation framework
+*  Test Automation framework (Autobot)
-	*	Test Execution Framework
+*  Test Execution Framework  (drunner)
-	*	Robot framework and
+*  Robot framework UI Tests and
-	*	Tools (reporting, DI, clone TP etc.)
+*  Tools ( Reporting Dashboards, Data Integrity, Clone Test Plans etc.)

+[Architectural Overview](https://github.com/Seagate/cortx-test/blob/main/docs/Architectural-Overview.md) page describes the architectural considerations and repository layout.
+[Test Execution Deployment View](https://github.com/Seagate/cortx-test/blob/main/docs/Test-Execution-Deployment-View.md) describes the deployment design view of the test framework in distributed mode.
+[Test Framework Design Document](https://github.com/Seagate/cortx-test/blob/main/docs/Design-Document-Test-Framework.md)  describes in details the design of the framework in distributed mode.

 ## Getting Started
-This document assumes that you are aware about Github and if you are coming from svn or other versioning system it is recommended to follow the link https://github.com/Seagate/cortx/blob/main/doc/github-process-readme.md to configure git on your local machine.
-Following Readme document will give you enough insights and start contributing.
+This document assumes that you are aware about Github and if you are coming from SVN or other code versioning system it is recommended to follow the link [Github Process Readme](https://github.com/Seagate/cortx/blob/main/doc/github-process-readme.md) to configure git on your local machine.
+Following Readme document will give you enough insights to start contributing.

-You can have a separate client VM with any Linux flavour to install client side pre-requisites and start using automation framework on the same VM.
-This VM should have connectivity to Cortx Cluster OR CORTX OVA deployment.
+You need a separate client VM with any Linux flavour (prefer CentOS 7+ ) to install client side pre-requisites and start running automation framework on the same VM.
+This VM should have network connectivity to a Cortx Cluster OR CORTX OVA deployment.
 Alternatively you may use one of the nodes as client (less recommended).

 ## Git process
-Typically a member contributing to test framework would follow the review process as follows:
+Typically, a member contributing to test framework would follow the review process as follows:
-	1. We are following the concept of upstream and downstream where commits happen on your forked repository (downstream)
+1. Commits happen on your forked repository(origin).
-	2. Then you can raise a PR to merge it to Seagate Cortx-Test repository (Upstream)
+2. Then you can raise a PR to merge it to Seagate Cortx-Test repository (Upstream).
+PRs can be raised even if you have read-only access to Seagate Repositories.
 3. Moderators of Cortx-Test can create server side feature branch if multiple developers are working on same feature branch
-	4. Team member should be able to check-in and raise the PR to upstream even if they have read-only access to Seagate Repositories using this process
+4. Team member can check-in and raise the PR to upstream feature branch.
+Feature lead would raise the pull request to main.

 ## Get the Sources
 Fork local repository from Seagate's Cortx-Test repository and then clone Cortx-Test repository from Seagate repository.